department-of-veterans-affairs/vagov-content/pages/alt-covid-research-lp.md

 A research study participant is a person who volunteers to take part in a research study.

 For health research studies, this means that researchers will observe the participant to learn more about the specific question the study is trying to answer.
 Health research studies try to answer many different questions.
-A study may try to answer a question about how different eating or exercising habits affect people's health over time, how different approaches to health care work compared to each other.
+A study may try to answer a question about how different eating or exercising habits affect people's health over time, or how different approaches to health care work compared to each other.

 Some studies try to answer the question of whether a new vaccine or treatment works and is safe for people of different ages, genders, races, and ethnicities.
 Research participants in these types of studies may receive the vaccine or treatment, and researchers will monitor them closely to find out if it works as intended and if it has any side effects.
 Other participants may receive a placebo (a sterile liquid that doesn't contain the real vaccine or treatment) so researchers can compare the groups of participants.